 Low impact development (LID) is an environmentally-sensitive approach to managing development and stormwater runoff.
 It can protect aquatic resources, water quality, and the natural hydrology of a watershed as development takes place.

 Prior to development, most rainfall was slowed down by tree needles and leaves in Kirkland’s forests.
 The water then spread out over the forest floor, where it is absorbed into the ground, taken up by the roots of trees and other plants, or evaporated.
 LID elements work to mimic these processes and the natural movement of water through a site.

 New Tools & Requirements for Surface Water Development

-The City of Kirkland requires the use of low impact development (LID) techniques as feasible on new development.
+The City of Kirkland requires the use of low impact development (LID) techniques as feasible on new development and redevelopment projects.

 Benefits of Low Impact Development